 These considerations also apply to Android operating system versions.
 We currently support versions from Lollipop (Android 5) to the latest for the majority of our projects, but a client can specify the exact versions to be supported.

 Obviously, more devices will mean more time spent adapting the application for various screen sizes, resolutions, and hardware specifications.
 It will also mean more time spent testing.
 However, if you choose to support only the most popular Android devices, the cost the developing for Android will be essentially the same.

 Custom designs and animations

 Custom user interfaces are rather complex to implement, so the cost of a custom interface will be higher than the cost of an interface built from standard components or without a design at all.

 The average app development budget isn’t solely comprised of the cost for actual programming.
 You should also take into account the money that goes into growing the product.
 Just like with any business, an app needs updates, customer support, backend server maintenance, cloud hosting, and even legal support, not to mention application marketing and promotion, which have a huge impact on the product’s success.
-We recommend checking out our guides on app marketing and promotion and understanding app analytics and AARRR.
+We recommend checking out our guide on understanding app analytics and AARRR.

 Oh, and another one.
 If you integrate any third-party tools in your app, you’ll have to pay to use them.
 For instance, Stripe charges 2.9% + 30 cents for any credit or debit card payment that you accept in your app.
 Keep these costs in mind when evaluating your app support expenses.

 Unlike an app development team and costly app components, post-release support isn’t included in the initial cost estimate but rather is provided as an additional service by most software companies.
 Now let’s see how pricing might vary for app developers worldwide.